zarr-developers/s3fs/README.rst

 S3FS builds on aiobotocore_ to provide a convenient Python filesystem interface for S3.

+This is a fork of s3fs that relaxes some dependency specifications in order to facilitate testing.
+It should be kept up to date with https://github.com/fsspec/s3fs

 View the documentation_ for s3fs.

 .. _documentation: http://s3fs.readthedocs.io/en/latest/